 ACKNOWLEDGMENTS: Place disclaimers, journal series numbers, funding sources, address changes other than correspondent, etc. here.
 Left-justify Acknowledgments.

 All figures and tables must be referenced in the text with Arabic numerals in the order in which they appear in the text.
-Table footnotes are written below the table and indicated as superscript Arabic numerals.
+Table footnotes are written below the table and indicated with superscript lowercase letters.
 All captions for figures are listed together on a separate page.
 All illustrations must be complete and final.
-Make a composite figure if numerous line drawings or photographs are needed; distinguish among them with lowercase letters, or number, preferably using Arial font (or equivalent).
+Make a composite figure if numerous line drawings or photographs are needed; distinguish among them with lowercase letters, or numbers, preferably using Arial font (or equivalent sans serif font).
 Do not combine photographs and drawings in the same figure.
 Examples of figure captions and table titles (note that only “Fig. 1.” and “Table 1.” are bold) are:

 ELECTRONIC REPRINTS: Internet publication of all articles is included in the page charges.
-Persons with access to the Web can read or make e-reprints@ (equivalent to high quality photocopies) at any time and without charge.
+Persons with access to the Web can read or make e-reprints (equivalent to high-quality photocopies) at any time and without charge.